 You completed your taxes and were surprised to discover that you owed a hefty sum to the IRS—and maybe even your state.
 You definitely don’t want a repeat of that next year.

-Fortunately, there are ways to help lower your chances of owing so much money when next April rolls around.
+Fortunately, there are ways to help lower your chances of owing so much money when April rolls around.

-Before we dive in to these strategies, be sure to note: Your goal shouldn’t be to get too large a refund; it’s an indication that too much money is being deducted from your paycheck throughout the year (which you subsequently lost the opportunity on which to earn interest).
+Before we dive into these strategies, be sure to note: Your goal shouldn’t be to get too large a refund; it’s an indication that too much money is being deducted from your paycheck throughout the year (which you subsequently lost the opportunity on which to earn interest).
 Ideally, you don’t want to owe or get back very much money at tax time.

 Now, back to tax-lowering strategies!